kamwithak/Dow-Index-Tracker/README.md

 # Dow-Index-Tracker
-Python script that downloads stock price information for each stock that makes the dow jones. (thirty companies) Dedicated to each company, thirty different excel files are created with ready to graph (price x time) data
+Price downloader for each security of the dow jones industrial average. (thirty companies) Thirty different excel files are created with ready to graph (price x time) entries for the trading day Minute data collected using Bloomberg API